-In family law, one issue which may arise in a children’s matter is ‘relocation’.
+In Family Law, one issue which may arise following a relationship separation where children are involved is ‘relocation’.
 Relocation is the legal term for moving with your child to another town, state or country after a divorce or separation.
 Relocation may raise issues in relation to parenting arrangements if the moving interferes with the ability of the non-relocating parent to live with or spend time with their child.

 The Law on Relocation